 However, there’s no need to let things spiral out of control, even if your neighbors seem reluctant to keep their animals under control.
-There’s plenty you can do to protect your prized lawn without going to extremes – here we will give you several useful answers to the question of how to keep dogs from pooping on your lawn.
+There’s plenty you can do to get dogs to stop pooping on your prized lawn without going to extremes – here we will give you several useful answers to the question of how to keep dogs from pooping on your lawn.

-The simplest and most instantly effective solution is to erect a barrier that will prevent local dogs from accessing your land.
+The simplest and most instantly effective solution is to erect a barrier that will prevent local dogs from accessing your yard.

-Your first option is to put up a fence around your garden.
-While some fences may be a little pricey, you can also find some more inexpensive options.
-Once in place, unless the dogs are particularly determined to find a way in, this will resolve the issue immediately.
+- Fences - Your first option is to put up a fence around your lawn.
+While some fences may be a little pricey, you can find some inexpensive options that will do the trick.
+Once in place, a fence should prevent dogs from pooping on your lawn, unless the dogs are particularly determined to find a way in.

 Perhaps the biggest downside is that not everybody will be happy with having to build a fence around their property.
 You might not like the aesthetics, or it may make you feel like you’re under siege from the dogs.
 If this is the case, you might prefer to try something else.

-If you prefer not to fence or barricade yourself into your own home, another choice might be to train dogs to avoid your lawn by using a sprinkler.
+If you prefer not to fence or barricade yourself into your own home, another option that might keep dogs from pooping on your lawn is a sprinkler system.

 Lawn sprinklers exist that are activated by movement in a similar way to a motion-detecting light.
 After a few soakings, dogs will soon learn that your lawn is somewhere to be avoided and will seek out another place to do their doggy business.